There Will Be Blood: Decade-end lists

 Review aggregator site Metacritic, when comparing over 40 'top ten of the decade' lists from various notable publications, found There Will Be Blood to be the most mentioned, appearing on 46% of critics' lists and being ranked the decade's best film on five of them.

-In December 2009, Peter Travers of Rolling Stone chose the film as the #1 film of the decade, saying:
+In December 2009, Peter Travers of Rolling Stone chose the film as the No. 1 film of the decade, saying:

 Two years after first seeing There Will Be Blood, I am convinced that Paul Thomas Anderson's profound portrait of an American primitive—take that, Citizen Kane—deserves pride of place among the decade's finest.
 Daniel Day-Lewis gave the best and ballsiest performance of the past 10 years.
 As Daniel Plainview, a prospector who loots the land of its natural resources in silver and oil to fill his pockets and gargantuan ego, he showed us a man draining his humanity for power.
 And Anderson, having extended Plainview's rage from Earth to heaven in the form of a corrupt preacher (Paul Dano), managed to "drink the milkshake" of other risk-taking directors.
 If I had to stake the future of film in the next decade on one filmmaker, I'd go with PTA.
 Even more than Boogie Nights and Magnolia—his rebel cries from the 1990s—Blood let Anderson put technology at the service of character.
 The score by Radiohead's Jonny Greenwood was a sonic explosion that reinvented what film music could be.
 And the images captured by Robert Elswit, a genius of camera and lighting, made visual poetry out of an oil well consumed by flame.
 For the final word on Blood, I'll quote Plainview: "It was one goddamn hell of a show."

 Chicago Tribune and At the Movies critic Michael Phillips named There Will Be Blood the decade's best film.
 Phillips stated: